Kärcher Mobile Outdoor Cleaner OC 3 Plus

-The Kärcher pressure washer with lithium-ion battery and water tank for mobile application.
+The Kärcher mobile cleaner with lithium-ion battery and water tank for mobile application.
 Easy to transport and store.
 With flat stream for delicate surfaces.

-For anyone who needs a cleaning solution on the go: the compact and lightweight pressure washer from Kärcher.
-Thanks to the integrated lithium-ion battery and detachable water tank, you can, for example, clean your bike or dirty hiking boots even without an electrical or water supply connection.
-With a gentle but efficient low-pressure flat stream, the pressure washer is ideal for delicate surfaces.
+For anyone who needs a cleaning solution on the go: the compact and lightweight OC 3 Plus mobile cleaner from Kärcher.
+Thanks to the integrated lithium-ion battery and detachable water tank, you can for example clean your bike or dirty hiking boots even without an electrical or water supply connection.
+With a gentle but efficient low-pressure flat stream, the OC 3 Plus is ideal for delicate surfaces.
 An LED display also signals when the battery is low or is being charged.
 Various accessory boxes are available for a wide range of application and extension options.
+WARNING: This product can expose you to chemicals including lead and Diisononyl phthalate, which are known to the State of California to cause cancer.
+For more information go to www.P65Warnings.ca.gov.

 Features and benefits